Level of Care (LOC) and Specialized Care Increment (SCI) Rate Determinations / Re-determinations

 Resource Parent (RP) Training

-The SCI rate is not based solely on the special needs of the child/youth/NMD., The assessment takes into consideration the RP’s active involvement with supportive services, and daily demands that meet the overall needs of the child.
+The SCI rate is not based solely on the special needs of the child/youth/NMD.
+The assessment takes into consideration the RP’s active involvement with supportive services, and daily demands that meet the overall needs of the child.
 Amongst the SCI rate-eligibility criteria, the RP must have participated in specialized training for high-needs children/youth/NMDs and is able to utilize modification techniques.

 All RPs must take training; there are no exemptions.

-A specialized Foster and Kinship Care Education (FCKE) curriculum/training, offered through the countywide community college system, is mandatory for caregivers of children/youth/NMDs who qualify for an SCI rate.
+A specialized Foster and Kinship Care Education (FKCE) curriculum/training, offered through the countywide community college system, is mandatory for caregivers of children/youth/NMDs who qualify for an SCI rate.
 Online course information is also available at Fosterparents.com.

 The LOC CSW will provide the RP with information regarding required training.